 Katelyn Jones is the Women, Peace, and Security Fellow at the Chicago Council on Global Affairs and Public Fellow for the American Council of Learned Societies.
 She specializes in weaving together advanced qualitative and quantitative methodologies to give insight into human behaviors, and using these insights to make recommendations for improved processes and programming.
-Her most recent research concerns gender politics in institutions, and is especially focused on gender mainstreaming in policy formation and implementation.
+Her most recent projects have assessed institutional diversity and inclusion, with special attention to the gendered dynamics of policy formation and implementation.
 She is particularly interested in using identity (gender, race, socioeconomic status, etc.) as an analytic to research and evaluate human behavior, and then using these findings to propose more inclusive and equitable institutional policies and research guidelines.

 At the Chicago Council, Katelyn has moderated and created content for high-level roundtables equity, diversity, and inclusion (EDI).
 She also writes white papers on institutions' EDI and prepares regular brownbag conversations on EDI for Council staff.
-Katelyn received three certificates in EDI training from the National Conference on Diversity Race and Learning in 2019.
+Katelyn earned three certificates in EDI training from the National Conference on Diversity Race and Learning in 2019.

 Katelyn earned a PhD and MA in political science from the University of Wisconsin-Madison, and an AB in government from Georgetown University.
 Currently, she is adjunct faculty at the University of Chicago's Harris School for Public Policy.
 Prior to joining the Council, she was visiting faculty in international politics at the University of Richmond and Barnard College.
 Katelyn has also worked at the Center for Religious Freedom in Washington, DC, and the National Geospatial-Intelligence Agency in St. Louis.

-Her research has been selected for presentations at the London School of Economics’ Centre for Women, Peace, and Security, as well as Women In International Security’s Next Generation Symposium on the future of WPS, the Institute of Politics at the University of Chicago, Urban Labs, the UN Working Group to End Homelessness, and the Global Forum on Women in Science Education and Research.
+Her research has been selected for presentations at the London School of Economics’ Centre for Women, Peace, and Security, as well as Women In International Security’s Next Generation Symposium on the future of WPS, the Institute of Politics at the University of Chicago, Urban Labs, the UN NGO Working Group to End Global Homelessness, and the Global Forum on Women in Science Education and Research.